Students

 The content on this page was translated automatically.

-Students with and without health impairments should study equally successfully and participate fully in the rich development opportunities of a course of study.
+Students with and without health impairments should be able to study equally successfully and participate fully in the rich development opportunities of a degree course.

-However, in order for equal study to be realized, students with health impairments often need adapted conditions that enable them to study in a self-determined manner in their particular life situation.
+However, in order for equal study opportunities to be realized, students with health impairments often require adapted conditions that enable them to study independently in their particular life situation.

 Topics: